maduce/cryptocad/README.md

 cryptocad
 =========

-application for scrambling and/or encryption your CAD.
+Application for scrambling and/or encryption your CAD files.